-[Note to CWG: Consider deleting if want to shorten proposal-If PTI is organized as a California nonprofit public benefit corporation, the PTI Board would be responsible for managing and directing the affairs of PTI.
+If PTI is organized as a California nonprofit public benefit corporation, the PTI Board would be responsible for managing and directing the affairs of PTI.
 Each director of the PTI Board would owe fiduciaries duties to PTI (regardless of whether that director is also affiliated with or employed by ICANN).
 The directors of PTI would also have statutorily-imposed obligations, including: 1) keeping minutes of their proceedings; 2) electing officers; 3) issuing annual reports to the member; 4) responding to member requests for inspection of records; and 5) bringing and defending legal actions on behalf of PTI.
 If PTI is organized as a limited liability company, the responsibilities of the board of managers would be determined almost entirely by an operating agreement.
 The most flexible structure for PTI would be a Delaware limited liability company.
-Few responsibilities are mandated by the Delaware statute, and as a result, a limited liability company organized under Delaware law allows for significant governance flexibility.]
+Few responsibilities are mandated by the Delaware statute, and as a result, a limited liability company organized under Delaware law allows for significant governance flexibility.

 The proposed structure contemplates a Customer Standing Committee (CSC).
-(See

-[] Section III.A.ii.a and Annex G of the CWG draft proposal for details].
-[Add a reference to the more detailed discussion of DT C here]) The CSC would be an independently organized group of customer representatives.
+(See Section III.A.ii.a and Annex G of the CWG draft proposal for details).
+The CSC would be an independently organized group of customer representatives.
 The CSC would not need to be a legal entity.
 The CSC would receive reports from PTI, as the IANA Functions Operator.
-The CSC would also report [persistent, be authorized to escalate un-remediated poor performance] issues to the ccNSO and GNSO, which would have the power to trigger an ICANN accountability mechanism, which could include a special periodic review function or an Independent Review PlanPanel (IRP).
+The CSC would be authorized to escalate un-remediated performance issues to the ccNSO and GNSO, which would have the power to trigger an ICANN accountability mechanism, which could include a special periodic review function or an Independent Review Panel (IRP).
 [Discuss whether review function is sufficient.]
 The CSC could be provided for under the ICANN governance documents and could also be provided for in the ICANN-PTI IANA Functions Contract.

-The proposed structure also contemplates a multi-stakeholder, periodic multistakeholder review team that would exercise a periodic review [ANA] function (PRF) to review (IFR) of the performance of PTI, as the IANA Functions Operator.
-(See [], including against the Statement of Work.
+The proposed structure also contemplates a multistakeholder review team that would exercise a periodic IANA function review (IFR) of the performance of PTI, as the IANA Functions Operator, including against the Statement of Work.
 (See Section III.A.i.d. and Annex F of the CWG draft proposal for details).
-[Add a reference to the more detailed discussion of DT N here.]
-The PRF_The IFR would not need to be a legal entity.
-The PRF_IFR could be convened periodically (first review at year two, thereafter every five years).
+The IFR would not need to be a legal entity.
+The IFR could be convened periodically (first review at year two, thereafter every five years).
 It could also be convened for a special review under certain circumstances.
-The PRF_could_IFR_would be provided for under the ICANN governance documents and could also be provided for in the ICANN-PTI IANA Functions Contract.
+The IFR would be provided for under the ICANN governance documents and could also be provided for in the ICANN-PTI IANA Functions Contract.

-After conducting a periodic or special review, the PRF group IFR team would make recommendations to the ICANN Board regarding any necessary changes to the IANA functions.
+After conducting a periodic or special review, the IFR team would make recommendations to the ICANN Board regarding any necessary changes to the IANA functions.
 These recommendations could include, for example, recommendations to:

-- (a) enhance the resources available for certain IANA functions, to - (b) replace one or more members of PTI management or the PTI Board, to - (c) seek remediation of breaches by PTI of the IANA Functions Contract, toor - (d) initiate a Separation Review the outcome of which could include a recommendation to: - i. terminate or not renew the IANA Functions Contract, to - ii. initiate an RFP for the IANA Functions Contract, or to - iii. transfer the PTI entity to a new entity that is approved by the multistakeholder community.
+- (a) enhance the resources available for certain IANA functions, - (b) replace one or more members of PTI management or the PTI Board, - (c) seek remediation of breaches by PTI of the IANA Functions Contract, or

+- (d) initiate a Separation Review the outcome of which could include a recommendation to: - i. terminate or not renew the IANA Functions Contract, - ii. initiate an RFP for the IANA Functions Contract, or - iii. transfer the PTI entity to a new entity that is approved by the multistakeholder community.

 [Note to CWG: What is the intent of having the IFR recommend a "Separation Review" rather than having separation be one of the many recommendations the IFR may make?
 Meaning what is the benefit of a separate Separation Review process that is incremental to the IFR?
 This memo does not yet discuss the Separation Review and mechanism as that is pending further CWG discussion.]